LA Tech Football Camps

 Inside ReceiversJoe Sloan

-Joe Sloan enters his third season as the inside receivers coach at Louisiana Tech after joining head coach Skip Holtz and the Bulldog family on Jan.
+Joe Sloan enters his fourth season as the inside receivers coach at Louisiana Tech after joining head coach Skip Holtz and the Bulldog family on Jan.
 8, 2013.

 Formerly a graduate assistant at South Florida, Sloan joined the Louisiana Tech Family after having spent the previous eight years with Skip Holtz, either as a player or as a coach.

 "Joe has both played and worked for me and he brings a relentless work habit and attitude along with a youthful enthusiasm for the game," Holtz said of Sloan.
 "He is going to be one of the young stars in this business and I am excited to have him on our staff."

 In 2014, Sloan helped guide the fifth most improve scoring offense in the nation as the Bulldogs captured the Zaxby's Heart of Dallas Bowl title with a 35-18 win over Illinois at Cotton Bowl Stadium in Dallas.
 The 2014 season resulted in a 9-5 record, five more wins than the previous year, and a Conference USA West Division championship thanks to a 7-1 mark in league play.